argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `api`: If using self-hosted GitLab, the URL to access it.
 (Optional)
 * `tokenRef`: A `Secret` name and key containing the GitLab access token to use for requests.
 If not specified, will make anonymous requests which have a lower rate limit and can only see public repositories.
 (Optional)
 * `labels`: Labels is used to filter the MRs that you want to target.
 (Optional)
+* `pullRequestState`: PullRequestState is an additional MRs filter to get only those with a certain state.
+Default: "" (all states)

 ## Gitea